How to choose the best data visualization tool? - A buyer's guide

 The tool should also support advanced features so users can extract advanced insights.

-• Visualization types: Different types of data require different visualization formats.
+• Visualization types: Different data visualization types of data require different visualization formats.
 Your organization may need to analyze time-series data, geographic trends, or multidimensional comparisons, which requires a variety of charts, graphs, and interactive elements.

 A robust data visualization tool should offer a wide range of visualization types, including bar charts, line graphs, scatter plots, heat maps, and geographic maps.